RyanFeiluX/eng-pytorch-yolov3/README.md

-# A PyTorch implementation of a YOLO v3 Object Detector
+# A engineering PyTorch-based implementation of a YOLO v3 Object Detector

 This repository is forked for learning purpose.
 Your comments and issues are welcome.